Kentaro-Furukawa/Active-Record-Dashboard/README.md

 yarn electron-builder // OR npm run electron-builder
 ```
-Now `dist` folder should be created in the root directory.
+Now `dist` folder is created in the root directory.

 Find the application somewhere in the `dist` folder.